Andreas Önver Cetrez

 Supervisors: Professors Valerie DeMarinis, Uppsala University, and Anthony J. Marsella, University of Hawaii

 In my research I have primarily used the disciplines of psychology of religion, cultural psychology, and ritual studies.
 My scientific activity so far has been to contribute both empirically as well as theoretically to topics related to ethnic and religious identity, meaning-making, ritualization, acculturation, religion and conflict studies, refugee health and acculturation, in all cases most strongly in relation to migration populations in postmodern and secularized societies.

-Since my disputation I have published several articles in journals, chapters in anthologies, and own edited books, related to the following themes:
+Since my disputation I have published several articles in journals, chapters, and own edited books, related to the following themes:

 Religion, identity, and youth